BBC Breakfast: BBC Breakfast history

-On 2 October 2000, the merging of separate breakfast programmes, BBC One and BBC News 24, into one single simulcast called Breakfast started, with the first show hosted by Sophie Raworth and Jeremy Bowen.
-The studio was replaced with a new set in 2003.
+On 2 October 2000, the merging of the separate breakfast programmes on BBC One and BBC News 24 into one programme, aired on both channels, called Breakfast started, with the first show hosted by Sophie Raworth and Jeremy Bowen.
+The studio was replaced with a new set on 30 June 2003.
 Since 3 April 2006, the BBC News channel has returned to its traditional format (starting at 8:30 am) while Breakfast continues on BBC One until 9:15 am.
 In April 2008, BBC News 24 was renamed "BBC News", as part of a £550,000 rebranding of the BBC's news output, complete with a new studio and presentation.

 On 2 May 2006, Breakfast moved into studio N6 at Television Centre with other BBC One news programmes that required a larger set design that included walls of Barco video screens.
 The original screen scenes of cirrus clouds on a blue sky were changed as a result of viewer comments that 'it looked too cold'—their replacement was with orange squares of the same design as those appearing in the programme's new title sequence, which were designed to hide any joins or faults between the screens which had previously been obvious.
 The screens eventually displayed visuals needed for story content: different backgrounds, graphics and still photographs.
-More importantly, the set had a generic visual style that could be used for other programmes, such as the national news bulletins, without much additional physical change.
+The set had a generic visual style that could be used for other programmes, such as the national news bulletins, without much additional physical change.
 The programme celebrated its 20th anniversary on 17 January 2003.

 On 28 January 2008, Breakfast returned to the TC7 studios, where Breakfast Time had been based following its move from the BBC Lime Grove Studios.
 On 2 March 2009, Breakfast relaunched with a new set and studio background.
 The backdrop resembled that of the BBC News channel as did the new Breakfast titles.
 In May 2009 as part of cost-cutting, the live broadcasts of the business news from the London Stock Exchange were dropped.

 In July 2010, the BBC announced that Breakfast was moving to their new studios in Salford Quays.
 The BBC announced that with the April 2012 move to Salford, co-presenter Sian Williams and sports presenter Chris Hollins preferred not be included in the move to the North of England.
 Williams left Breakfast on 15 March 2012.

 On 12 December 2011, the first of several presenter changes was announced.
 Louise Minchin would, with the studio move to Salford, join the other main presenters of BBC Breakfast: Bill Turnbull, Susanna Reid and Charlie Stayt.
 Carol Kirkwood, on 26 March 2012, would remain in London presenting weather.
 Sports presenters Mike Bushell and Sally Nugent and business presenter Steph McGovern would locate to Salford.
 The first Breakfast edition from Salford occurred on Tuesday 10 April 2012.
 London-based newspapers have reported extensive criticism of the BBC move, but a decrease in audience did not occur, with the retention of an approximate average of 1.5 million viewers.